 "In other words, becoming a physician is a long process," she says.

-For Dr. Barnert, an assistant professor of Pediatrics at the David Geffen School of Medicine at UCLA (DGSOM), becoming a physician was the best way she could help others.
-"It allowed me to combine my love for science and learning, while helping people in a way that felt meaningful and effective."
+Dr. Barnert, an assistant professor of Pediatrics at the David Geffen School of Medicine at UCLA (DGSOM), says becoming a physician was the best way she could help others.
+"It allowed me to combine my love for science and learning, while helping people in a way that felt meaningful and effective," she says.

-She wasn't pre-med in college, but she studied biology.
-She wanted to understand "how nature worked."
-Medicine became what she called her "back-up plan."
-"I knew I could become a physician because there was so much overlap between my major requirements and premed courses," she says.
+She studied biology in college because she wanted to understand "how nature worked," but she always considered the possibility of medicine.
+"I knew I could become a physician because there was so much overlap between my major requirements and pre-med courses," she says.

 Things to know about choosing to become a physician

-Rewarding, noble, eye opening and humbling — all words Dr. Barnert uses to describe the medical profession.
+Dr. Barnert finds the medical profession rewarding, noble, eye opening and humbling.
 "To observe closely what families go through and to be a part of their healing and growth is an honor," she says.
 "The gratitude of a family is priceless."